chris-simpkins/Community.Citrix.LogonSim.MP/README.md

 ## What is the Citrix Logon Simulator MP?

-It's a Microsoft System Center Operations Manager (SCOM) management pack for simulating logons to Citrix XenApp and XenDesktop via NetScaler and StoreFront.
+It's a Microsoft System Center Operations Manager (SCOM) management pack for simulating logons to Citrix XenApp and XenDesktop via ***NetScaler and StoreFront*** - check terminology.
 You will need SCOM to use the management pack.

-Once installed and configured, the management pack will perform regular, automated application launches in your Citrix environment to enure your applications are available to end users.
-Using SCOM, you can configure email notifications for any failures, build dashboards to show real-time availability, and create management reports to demonstrate Citrix uptime and availability.
+Once installed and configured, the management pack will perform regular, automated application launches in your Citrix environment to ensure your applications are available to end users.
+Using SCOM, you can configure email notifications for any failures, build dashboards to show real-time availability,and create management reports to demonstrate Citrix uptime and availability.

+### The Script

+The MP works by running a Powershell script on a test client.
+The script uses Selenium Webdriver to simulate a user logging on to the specified Citrix environment and launching an application through a web browser.
+It will then verify whether the application launched successfully.

+Depending on whether the script runs successfully, an exit code will be returned which the SCOM monitor interprets as either a pass or a fail on the availability of Citrix.

+Further details on the scripts execution steps can be found found in Step 2 of the "Getting Started" section.

 ## Getting started

 This GitHub repository contains the source files.
-The downloadable management pack and assoaciated files can be found here:
+The downloadable management pack and associated files can be found here:

 https://download.squaredup.com/management-packs/citrix-logon-simulator-community/

 To install the Logon Simulator you will need:

 - SCOM 2012 R2 (earlier versions may be supported but are untested)
-- Citrix XenDesktop or XenApp, with StoreFront 3.5 or later (the script requires a minor modification to run with SF 3.0)
+- Citrix XenDesktop or XenApp accessible through your web browser
 - A user account that will be used to perform the logons.
 The account must have access to one or more desktops or applications.
 - A test application (e.g. Notepad) or desktop that will be launched.
 The above user must have access to the application.
-- A test machine with Internet Explorer and Citrix Receiver installed, from where the logons will be made
+- A test machine with Internet Explorer installed, from where the logons will be made

 The Logon Simulator is split into two parts:
 1. A management pack that the SCOM administrator will need to install